Emotional Support Animals (ESA) Information

 2) The animal is necessary to afford the student with a disability an equal opportunity to use and enjoy their residential dwelling;

-(**Please note: An additional animal to support the companionship of the ESA will not be approved and certain animals may be excluded from housing accommodation approval – see requirements below.)
+(**Please note: An additional animal to support the companionship of an ESA will likely not be approved and certain exotic animals may be excluded from housing accommodation approval).

 *Caution: Some internet websites sell certificates, registrations, and licensing documents that are typically insufficient to serve as documentation that would “reliably establish that an individual has a disability-related need for an assistance animal” (HUD January 2020), or that the provider has personal knowledge and history of the individual to be able to therapeutically prescribe an ESA as necessary for housing access, use and enjoyment.